cucumber/docs/content/gherkin.md

 ## Keywords

-Except for the free format feature and scenario descriptions, each line that isn't blank has to start with a Gherkin *keyword*, followed by any text you like.
+Each line that isn't a blank line has to start with a Gherkin *keyword*, followed by any text you like.
+The only exceptions are the feature and scenario descriptions.

 The main keywords are: